patricia264/proseminar_geocomputation_patriciagribi/README.md

 datasets together to form a time series of global mean CO2 and temperature data, from the Pleistocene to the year 2100.

-From this basis the following questions should be answered:
+During the project the following questions should be answered:

-xxxxxxx
-Which CO2 and temperature scenario is most likely to occur?
-And on what grounds? xxxxxxxxxx
+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+How does the homogenization of heterogeneous temperature and CO2 data impact the accuracy and reliability of long-term climate change assessments?

+Can the homogenization of historical temperature and CO2 data enhance our understanding of the relationship between climate change and greenhouse gas emissions? xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 ## Implementation